 After this walk, you hop in the safari vehicle to continue for a game drive in Lake Manyara National Park.

-Manyara is known for its huge soda lake filled with pink-hued flamingos, large population of baboons, incredible birdlife and breathtaking views.
+Manyara is known for its huge soda lake filled with pink-hued flamingos, a large population of baboons, incredible birdlife, and breathtaking views.

 Day 3: Lake Manyara